<> <> <> <>

 Beginner: Establish base fitness

-As such, we recommend the following when beginning your HIIT journey.
+We recommend the following when beginning your HIIT journey:

 • Don’t bite off more than you can chew!